Denolle-Lab/Group_Utils/Work_contract.md

 - GS/PR/US are expected to attend the weekly group seminar and participate with at least one question per meeting and one presentation per semester.
 - GS/PR expect to be offered opportunities to write proposals or grant to support research.
 This is purely voluntary!
 I recommend at least one chance during the Ph.D. and postdoc for the experience.
 - If a recommended academic activity feels like too much work or a burden, the US/GS/PR is expected to communicate this in advance to me, and we can easily cancel attendance.
-- GS/US/PR and I are expected to practice at least a one-time presentation in front of the group.
+- GS/US/PR and I are expected to give a practice research talk at least twice a year in front of the group.
-- GS/US/PR/I are expected to communicate on a weekly basis, except during vacation time.
+- GS are expected to present once at the grad student organized seminars (if exists).

 # Productivity, time management, vacation (paid time off)
-Your productivity is measured by the quality and submission timeline of the papers.
+Your productivity is measured by the quality and timeline of the submitted papers.
 - Expect a Ph.D. to be about three papers with flexible size and timeline.
 - A normal year vacation is two weeks for the winter holidays, one+ week around spring break, 2-3 weeks in the summer, and long holidays.
 It’s flexible, of course, completely depends on productivity and can be discussed with me.
 - A summer internship or visiting scholar opportunities may come available.
 In the case the GS is interested, the GS and I will discuss the plan in relation to the progress of the Ph.D. dissertation.